synth-inc/onit/README.md

 - No server component in V1
 - Local requests are handled locally
 - Remote requests go directly to model providers' APIs
-- Only crash reports are collected (via Firebase)
+- Only crash reports are collected (via Firebase) and non-personal analytics (via PostHog)

 ## 💡 Future Roadmap